pendo-io/pendo-mobile-sdk/README.md

 ![Cocoapods](https://img.shields.io/badge/manual%20integration-compatibale-brightgreen)
 ![Cocoapods](https://img.shields.io/cocoapods/l/Pendo)

-The Pendo Mobile SDK provides codeless, retroactive analytics across all of your app versions, as well as in-app messages, tooltips, and multi-step walkthrough guides built with Pendo's Visual Design Studio.
+The Pendo Mobile SDK is a code-less, retro-active analytics collector across all of your app's versions.
+The SDK also allows presentation of in-app messages, tooltips and multi-step walkthrough guides built using Pendo's Visual Design Studio online tool.

-* The integration takes three lines of code.
+* The integration requires just three lines of code.

-* The SDK will start collecting analytics right away.
+* The SDK will begin collecting all analytics the moment the SDK is integrated, without any additional steps.

-* Tracking analytics and guides will work across all your app versions.
+* Tracking the analytics and guides will work across all your app versions.

 ## Installation Instruction
 - [Native IOS](pnddocs/native.md)